-An interesting symbiosis exists between the Video Game industry and the Military Industrial Complex.
+There is an interesting symbiosis between the Video Game industry and the Military Industrial Complex.

 Microsoft’s Flight Simulator game laid the foundation for commercial trainers and simulators.
-If you add a realistic set of cockpit controls the experience feels realistic, but far from real.
+If you add a realistic set of cockpit controls (difficult to get after 9/11/01) the experience feels realistic, but far from real.

 Regardless of how focused a “pilot” may be, the experience never loses a simulated feeling.
-You don’t look up from the instrument panel of a real aircraft and see people standing by a water cooler, for example.
+You don’t look up from the instrument panel of a real aircraft and see people standing by a water cooler, for example, and there are generally no phones ringing in a real cockpit.
 Plus, a real pilot can’t put a flight “on hold” until the next morning.

 But our government is able to take it to the next level by the application of massive amounts of money, black budgets, expertise and hardware to die for.